Skip to Content

 So have those cotton balls ready as you’re applying the beard dye.
 Soak them in regular soap and water – at this stage, this is most likely all that will be necessary.

-If you notice any staining whatsoever, grab one of those cotton balls and wipe up immediately.
+If you notice any staining whatsoever, grab one of those cotton balls and wipe it up immediately.
 Don’t wait until you’ve finished dyeing – it’s a time-critical process.

 Are All Beard Dyes Just As Hard To Remove?